-Mr Tan is a stalwart of the Company, having been with the Company since its inception.
+Mr Tan is a founding member of EnGro Group.
+He is a stalwart of the Company, having been with the Company since its inception.
 He was appointed as Director in 1973 and has since served as the Executive Director to steer the strategic direction and vision of the Group.